 - Use epidemiologic tools like sensitivity analyses or quantitative bias analyses to examine the level of unmeasured bias involved in the generated evidence and its impact on effect estimates.

 My conclusions from this review:

-- Lack of NIH funding for research to discover risks and benefits for the use of opiates in treating long term non-cancer pain, is a major contributor for why experts are unable to make rational guidelines for policy makers.
+- Lack of NIH funding for research to discover risks and benefits for the use of opiates in treating long term non-cancer pain is a major contributor to why experts are unable to make rational guidelines for policy-makers.

 - Assuming research funding is initiated and outcomes identified, education for prescribers will still be required.
 Therefore regulations should also include mandatory continuing education for prescribers when combined with regulated standards of care.

 - The assumption that the majority of non-medical abuse of prescription opiates occurs in the chronic pain community is a false narrative, data for such was and is inconclusive.
 While not an impossible assumption prior to 2015 data since then strongly suggests otherwise.
 Leading to rational conclusions that other explanations must exist.

 - New data since 2015 supports a narrative that non-medical use was occurring because of overprescribing for a variety of medical conditions, not just chronic pain.

 - Or that relaxed prescribing sentiments among doctors played a major role regardless of the underlying condition and it’s reasonable to assume both are true.

 - Big data studies using closed insurance claims could help answer the questions around physician prescribing practices.